m-lab/ndt-server/spec/ndt7-protocol.md

 want such events to cause a whole test to fail.
-This provision gives the ndt7 protocol bizantine robustness, and acknowledges the fact that the web is messy and a test may terminate more abruptly than it used to happen in our controlled experiments.
+This provision gives the ndt7 protocol bizantine robustness, and acknowledges the fact that the web is messy and a test may terminate more abruptly than it happened in the past in our controlled experiments.

 ### Measurement message